There are over 25,000 species of orchids. So they’re a diverse group! In fact they’re one of the largest families of flowering plants on earth.

 Care Tips

 Light: Bright, indirect light is ideal.
-Avoid direct sunlight as it can scorch the leaves.
+Don’t put them in direct sunlight as it can burn the leaves.

-Watering: Water once a week, allowing the potting mix to dry slightly between waterings.
+Watering: Water once a week and let the potting mix to dry slightly between waterings.

 Cattleya (Corsage Orchid)

-Cattleya orchids, often referred to as the “queen of orchids,” are renowned for their large, fragrant flowers.
-These orchids were once a popular choice for corsages, which is how they got their nickname.
-Cattleyas are a bit more demanding than Phalaenopsis but are well worth the effort for their spectacular blooms.
+Cattleya orchids, often referred to as the “queen of orchids”, have very large flowers.
+They were once a used for corsages which is how they got their nickname.
+Cattleyas need a bit more care and looking after than Phalaenopsis but are well worth the effort when you see their spectacular flowers.

 Care Tips

-Light: These orchids need bright light and can tolerate some direct sunlight.
+Light: They need bright light and can tolerate some direct sunlight.

-Watering: Water thoroughly when the potting medium is dry to the touch, typically every 7-10 days.
+Watering: Water thoroughly when the potting medium is dry to the touch, which should be about every 7 to 10 days.

-Temperature: They prefer warmer temperatures but can handle cooler nights.
+Temperature: They like warmer temperatures but can handle cooler nights.

 Dendrobium